wpd6132452.png

 An adjustable scale, Amsler type 4 planimeter, engraved "Stanley, Great Turnstile, Holborn, London" who would have been the retailer, not the maker in this instance.
 It is a relatively early one, serial number 15090, dating from c1888, and has calibrated settings for a number of metric and imperial scales.
+A later one can be seen further down.

 A fine Amsler type 2 planimeter (unsigned).
 This is the fixed scale (no. 2) variety, serial number 22935, dating from c1896, in German silver, calibrated for measuring in square inches.
 A silver plate on the lid is inscribed "A. A. Cawkwell from the officials of the Engineering Dept. Wm.
 Doxford & Sons Sunderland".